Elizabeth Stewart (daughter of Robert III)

 Elizabeth Stewart (c.
 1372) was a Scottish princess.
 The second daughter of King Robert III and his wife, Annabella Drummond, she married James Douglas of Dalkeith, who was later created a Lord of Parliament as 1st Lord Dalkeith.

 Life

 Little is known about Elizabeth's life.
 Her parents were married by April 1367, while Elizabeth herself had been born by 1373.
 Elizabeth was named as her father's younger daughter in 1378, in a charter confirming her betrothal to James Douglas of Dalkeith, a member of the Douglas of Mains branch of the Douglas family.
-Elizabeth's future father-in-law James, Lord of Dalkeith, had been a prominent courtier during the later reign of David II, and remained powerful in Lothian.
-Elizabeth's marriage to the younger James Douglas was concluded around 1387, possibly at the same time as the marriage of her sister Margaret to Archibald Douglas.
-Her eldest child had been born by September 1390.
+Elizabeth's future father-in-law, James, Lord of Dalkeith, had been a prominent courtier during the later reign of David II, and remained powerful in Lothian.
+Elizabeth's marriage to the younger James Douglas was concluded around 1387, possibly at the same time as the marriage of her sister, Margaret, to Archibald Douglas.
+Her eldest child was born in 1390.